kovacsv/Online3DViewer/libs/jquery.license.md

-Copyright OpenJS Foundation and other contributors, https://openjsf.org/
+Copyright JS Foundation and other contributors, https://js.foundation/

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the